Below are answers to FAQs about the GED®.

 Different faculties of different institutions may have their own entrance criteria, so it is always best to first check with the institution of your choice.
 However, in general, the GED® credential is recognised as being equivalent* to Grade 12.
 See the question above.
 Read our GED® Success Stories

 The online study material, powered by the GED Academy™, that we offer is self-paced, so the time it may take candidates to prepare and feel ready to book their tests may vary.
 However, it can be accomplished in just a few months.

 There is no prerequisite qualification.
-To write the GED® tests, candidates must be age 16 or older and must have a form of South African identification with a photo, such as a Smart ID, ID book or Passport.
+To write the GED® tests, candidates must be age 16 or older and must have a form of South African identification with a photo and signature, such as a Smart ID, ID book or Passport.

 Students who have reached about grade 10 level or higher usually manage very well.